If you’re looking for another way to complement your Spanish learning without grammar books, look no further. It’s time to listen.

-Pro tip: With Jefe de jefes, you’ll discover the corrido, a style of song that rose in popularity during the time of the Mexican Revolution and which is often described as a traditional narrative ballad.
+Pro tip: With Jefe de jefes, you’ll discover the corrido, a style of song that rose in popularity during the time of the Mexican Revolution and is often described as a traditional narrative ballad.
 Corridos are one of the most popular forms of Mexican regional music and have shaped Mexico’s history and culture.

 Mi libertad, Jerry Rivera y Julio Voltio (2003)

 The song Mi libertad (2003) was performed by Puerto Rican singers Jerry Rivera and Julio Voltio.
 It was originally written and performed by Frankie Ruiz in 1992.
 Ruiz (1958-1998), known as “the father of salsa”, was a New York musician of Puerto Rican origins.
 He is particularly famous for his compositions in the salsa romántica style, a softer form of salsa.
-Mi libertad is the title track of the album which Ruiz released after serving time in prison.
+Mi libertad is the title track of the album that Ruiz released after serving time in prison.
 The album sold over 100,000 copies and made the Billboard Top 10 in the USA.

 Pro tip: We’d advise intermediate to advanced learners of Spanish alike to listen to this track, as the singers speak at a fast pace – but that doesn’t make the song any less catchy!